-Our first teams to Puerto Rico will be helping repair and rebuild homes near the town of Maunabo, which has a population of about 15,000 people.
+Our teams to Puerto Rico are helping repair and rebuild homes near the town of Maunabo, which has a population of about 15,000 people.
 Maunabo is surrounded by beautiful beaches of blue and green water on one side, and high mountains on the other that keep it secluded from the rest of the island.

 Our volunteers will stay and often work in a rural community on its outskirts called Calzada, which has 184 families, plus another 96 families in the surrounding area.
 These are families in one of the hardest hit areas of the island and are still in the midst of the long recovery process.